 A modest assessment and one perhaps knows that Klopp the player could not play under Klopp the manager, but despite downplaying his own abilities, the striker-cum-defender still sits as FSV Mainz 05's third highest goalscorer of all time, retiring on 56 goals across 340 matches.

 It was at Mainz (more famous for its picturesque buildings and Rhine riverside location than it is for its football team) that captain turned into coach, overnight.

 All journeys start with tales of chance and this is no different, with no experience Klopp went from a player in a relegation-threatened side to overseeing promotion to the Bundesliga, in three seasons.

 His first thought was that he believed his players could avoid relegation, his first action was to make them buy into his feelings—the Klopp way was born.

-Match one at Mainz in the dugout ended in victory, a well earned 1-0 win over pre-match favorites MSV Duisburg, and it wasn't to end there.
+Match one in the Mainz dugout ended in victory, a well earned 1-0 win over pre-match favourites MSV Duisburg, and it wasn't to end there.